scarioscia/scarioscia.github.io/teaching/index.md

 ### Technology Fellowship

-I was awarded a 2021 **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources.
-I'm partnering with Carolyn Norris, the Developmental Genetics Professor, and [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
-We are using this support to develop a computational approach for designing CRISPR reagents, which were piloted in the Fall 2021 sections of Developmental Genetics Lab and updated for the Spring 2022 course.
+I was awarded a 2021 **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources along with [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
+We used this support to develop a computational approach for designing CRISPR reagents, which was implemented as a four-week module in the Fall 2021 and Spring 2022 sections of the Developmental Genetics Lab course for undergraduates.

 <br />